 - The communication channels you use

 If you’ve ever clicked on an About us page, you’ve seen a company profile.
-Pages like these introduce to potential customers and partners what the company does, how it helps people, its mission, its strengths, and its goals.
+Pages like these introduce to potential customers and partners what the company does, how it helps people, its mission, strengths, and goals.
 The company profile might also consist of an origin story and/or the motivation behind the company’s inception.

 Their brand voice—inclusive, sensitive, embracing—is completely different from Tony Robbins, who is a lot more aggressive (in a positive way).